 Winslow then re-embarked and continued to Grand-Pré, his assigned destination.
-His force encamped near the church which had been transformed into a storehouse and place of arms.
-The troopers built a stockade around their encampment.
+His force encamped near the church, which had been transformed into a storehouse and place of arms.
+The troops built a stockade around their encampment.

 Winslow consulted Captain Murray and they decided to assemble the inhabitants on Friday September 5.
 They posted summons.

-On September 5, 418 Acadians assembled at Grand-Pré in compliance with the summon.
-Like at Fort Cumberland, the inhabitants were imprisoned and all their properties forfeited to the British crown.
+On the appointed day, 418 Acadians assembled at Grand-Pré in compliance with the summon.
+As at Fort Cumberland, the inhabitants were imprisoned and all their properties forfeited to the British crown.
 They were also informed that they would be deported.
 Murray similarly arrested 183 Acadians at Fort Edward.

 A raid on Chipody to capture the inhabitants and burn the village was less successful.
-The Massachusetts Provincials effectively burned 253 buildings and reembarked leaving 50 men behind to complete the destruction.
-They were attacked by 300 Indians and Acadians.
+The Massachusetts Provincials effectively burned 253 buildings and re-embarked leaving 50 men behind to complete the destruction.
+A force of 300 Indians and Acadians attacked them.
 Some 25 Massachusetts Provincials were killed, wounded or captured before being rescued.

 On September 10, the Acadians at Grand-Pré were embarked on 5 vessels recently arrived from Boston.

-On October 8, massive deportation of Acadian families began.
+On October 8, a massive deportation of Acadian families began.

 By November, Winslow had deported 1,510 persons in 9 vessels; Monckton more than 1,000; Murray 1,100 persons in 4 vessels and 664 persons from Annapolis.
 More than 600 other Acadians were deported in November and December.
-Altogether, 6,000 Acadians were deported to various destinations (British American colonies, France, Louisiana, Québec, British prisons, and even to the Falkland Islands).
+Altogether, 6,000 Acadians were deported to various destinations, including the British American colonies, France, Louisiana, Québec, British prisons, and even the Falkland Islands).